DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The location of extramammary Paget disease is useful in predicting the risk of associated cancer.
 For example, 25–35% of extramammary Paget disease arising near the anus is associated with an underlying colorectal cancer.

 Skin biopsy of the lesion is performed to get an accurate diagnosis of extramammary Paget disease as there are several other genital skin diseases that may appear similar.
-Under microscopy, the presence of Paget cells along with other histological findings confirms diagnosis.
+Under microscopy, the presence of Paget cells along with other histological findings confirms the diagnosis.
 Special stains may be necessary to distinguish Paget disease from early melanoma (melanoma in situ).
 See extramammary Paget disease pathology.

 Further tests may include: